hirememorey/yesand-music/README.md

-## YesAnd Music: Semantic MIDI Editing
+## YesAnd Music: Visual-First Semantic MIDI Editing

-The goal of this project is to enable a musician to use a simple, natural language command like **"Make the bass beat from measures 8-12 jazzier"** to intelligently edit their music.
+The goal of this project is to enable musicians to intelligently edit their music through **visual analysis, interactive manipulation, and smart suggestions** that integrate seamlessly with their existing DAW workflows.

+## 🔄 Strategic Pivot: From Command-Based to Visual-First

+**Critical Insight from Pre-Mortem Analysis**: Musicians are visual, immediate feedback creatures who work in familiar DAW environments.
+A command-based interface breaks their fundamental workflow of see-hear-adjust.

+**New Vision**: Transform MIDI editing from technical manipulation to visual, intelligent interaction that enhances rather than disrupts existing creative workflows.

 ## The Solution

-To achieve this, YesAnd Music is composed of two primary systems:
+To achieve this, YesAnd Music is composed of three primary systems:

-### Part 1: The Real-Time Control Plane (Live/Generative)
+### Part 1: The Real-Time Control Plane (Live/Generative) ✅ COMPLETE
 A tool for real-time, interactive music creation.
 This system is currently functional and allows you to generate MIDI patterns (scales, arpeggios) on the fly via chat commands.

 **Current Features:**